w3nest/mkdocs-ts/doc/assets/tutorials.basics.md

 The above view is reactive and adapts to available space.
 For small viewports - just like above when embedded -, it displays in a compact format.
-If you're using a large enough screen, click the <button class="btn btn-sm btn-light fas fa-expand"></button> button at the top right of the output to see its expanded format.
+If you're using a large enough screen, click the <button class="btn btn-sm btn-light fas fa-expand"></button> button at the top right of the output to see its expanded view.
 </note>

 <note level="warning" label="Important">